AdobeDocs/experience-manager-65.en/help/assets/troubleshoot-dms7.md

 **Solution**

-In CRXDE Lite, do the following:
+1. In Experience Manager, select the Experience Manager logo to access the global navigation console, then navigate to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL CRXDE Lite]**.

-1. Delete the sample content folder (`/content/dam/_DMSAMPLE`).
+1. In the left rail, navigate to the sample content folder at the following location:

+   `/content/dam/_DMSAMPLE`

+1. Delete the `_DMSAMPLE` folder.
-1. Delete the presets folder (`/conf/global/settings/dam/dm/presets/viewer`).
+1. In the left rail, navigate to the presets folder at the following location:

+   `/conf/global/settings/dam/dm/presets/viewer`

+1. Delete the `viewer` folder.
+1. Near the upper-left corner of the CRXDE Lite page, select **[!UICONTROL Save All]**.
+1. In the upper-left corner of the CRXDE Lite page, select the **Back Home** icon.
 1. Re-create a [Dynamic Media Configuration in Cloud Services](/help/assets/config-dms7.md#configuring-dynamic-media-cloud-services).